boyter/boyter.org/content/posts/sloc-cloc-code-performance.md

 "for _for(_if _if(_switch _while _else _||_&&_!=_=="
 ```

-Separated by a null byte separator (represented by _ in this case).
+Separated by a null byte separator (represented by _ above).
 I could then reset the state when that was hit in order to determine if we have a match or not.
 The loop became similar to the below.

 {{<highlight go>}}
 potentialMatch := true